This story has been updated. It was originally published on July 15, 2020.

-It’s relatively simple to adjust the iOS and Android lock screen settings to build a better barrier between the outside world and your phone, but balance is key.
-Having some shortcuts on the lock screen is convenient, and it’s a good place to leave clues about who you are in case you lose your phone.
+Adjusting those lock screen settings is relatively simple on both iOS and Android, but balance is key.
+As important as it is to create a barrier between the outside world and the personal information on your phone, having some shortcuts on the lock screen is convenient, and it’s a good place to leave clues about who you are in case you lose your device.

 Lock screen settings for iOS